How to apply Agile to validate business models: the Lean Sprint

 Most startups are familiar with agile development sprints of 1 or 2 weeks.
 They try to plan work that ‘belongs’ together and release a new version either at the end of the sprint or when the work is done.
 That structure works pretty well and helps to build a flow into your company.
-We used the concepts of Agile and Scrum to run continuous experiments over a longer period of time.
-We call this the Lean Sprint.
+We used the concepts of Agile and Scrum to run continuous experiments over a longer period of time this is called the Lean Sprint.
+Today I will explain what the Lean Sprint is, and how you can start using it in your own organization.

 Lean Startup is easy in theory, but hard in practice.
 The books and blog posts are easy to understand, but how do you get into the flow of running Lean Startup?
 At NEXT Amsterdam we focus heavily on running multiple experiments to validate the business model as fast as possible.
 We developed our own NEXT Canvas to give startups better insight into their progress and even developed a software platform to keep running Lean Startup over a longer period of time.
 Part of this workflow is a combination of Scrum and Lean Startup, we call this the Lean Sprint.